 You’ll end up in the same spot with whichever method you use above.
 Now, just scroll down to the last section on the left labeled Software and expand it with the arrow if necessary (you can collapse the Hardware and Network sections if you like).

 Click on Installations.
-On the right side you will see columns for Software Name, Version, Source, and Install Date.
+You will see columns for Software Name, Version, Source, and Install Date on the right side.

 If you’re looking for a particular date or software name, it’s easier to click on the column and sort by it.
 For instance, the screenshot below shows the installations sorted by Install Date.
 You can see that GarageBand and TickTick were updated on January 10.